 GELO 1 Knowledge:

-Demonstrate an understanding of how knowledge is acquired within and across different disciplinary domains, and how it applies to aspects of their own lives and experiences;
+Demonstrate an understanding of how knowledge is acquired within and across different disciplinary domains, and how it applies to aspects of their own lives and experiences as a future professional and citizen;

 GELO 2 Application:

-Apply a broad range of attitudes and skills, including those relating to different kinds of thinking and communication, in dealing with academic and practical issues;
+Apply a broad range of attitudes and skills, including those relating to the seven GILOs, different kinds of thinking and communication, to inquire into various academic and practical issues;

 GELO 3 Judgements:

-Make good judgements and decisions, based on values and standards which are sensible and reasonable;
+Make good judgements and ethical decisions, based on values and standards which are sensible and reasonable;

 GELO 4 Expression: